« Hang Up To Virus Removal Windows 7Tell Tale PC Symptoms »

 We will approach this issue from two directions, first the easy way.

-First locate the mouse pad control icon.
+First locate the touch pad control icon.

 I always tell people, Lower right hand corner of the screen, down by the clock, the row of icons. (make sure Windows is not hiding any icons).

 In this example it is the little red box with the white swirl.
 Hover your mouse (point to it) and it should show you a little balloon with the program name on it.
-In this case, Synaptics Pointing Device, is the mouse pad controller on my HP laptop.
+In this case, Synaptics Pointing Device, is the touch pad controller on my HP laptop.

-Mouse Pad Tray Icon
+Touch Pad Tray Icon

-Mouse Pad Tray Icon Menu
+Touch Pad Tray Icon Menu

 In the example our choices are Accessories and Tap to Click.

 Note the Tap to Click has a check mark next to it.
 I have the feature already enabled.
 If you do not see a check mark, then simply left click on the Tap to Click choice and that will enable the feature.
-Now test your mouse pad.
-Just point your mouse at something and tap the middle of your mouse pad, it should have selected it just as if you had clicked your left mouse button.
+Now test your touch pad.
+Just point your mouse at something and tap the middle of your touch pad, it should have selected it just as if you had clicked your left mouse button.

 Now the hard way.

-If you can not locate any icon for mouse pad controller software in your task tray (row of icons down by the clock), then you will need to navigate to the Windows Control Panel.
+If you can not locate any icon for touch pad controller software in your task tray (row of icons down by the clock), then you will need to navigate to the Windows Control Panel.

 Click on the Start Button (lower left corner of the screen) and either click Control Panel from the menu or click RUN.